Nuclear Radiology Residency

 pet-ct

-Oncological FDG PET/CT is probably the most common study interpreted, but the approval of 18F-FACBC ad 68Ga-DOTATATE has already begun to transform the standard clinical read beyond FDG.
-68Ga-PSMA studies are also interpreted on a cost recovery method, so the majority of the GU Oncology studies are now with alternate radiotracers.
+Oncological FDG PET/CT is probably the most commonly interpreted study, but the approval of 18F-FACBC ad 68Ga-DOTATATE has already begun transforming the standard clinical read beyond FDG.
+68Ga-PSMA studies are also interpreted on a cost-recovery method, so most GU oncology studies now employ alternate radiotracers.

 Neurological PET/CT & PET/MR Training